Daniel-Rolen/PDFCompilator/README.md

 7. Flask: Web framework used for the backend API.
    - Installation: `pip install flask`

+8. PyMuPDF (fitz): Used for PDF processing.
+   - Installation: `pip install PyMuPDF`

 ## Installation

 1. Clone this repository: